NethServer/ns8-core/docs/core/ui.md

 The core and the applications can add quickly accessible actions called shortcuts.
 Shortcuts will be available from the search bar inside the UI.
-Examples of shortcuts could be something like "Add a user" or "Show applicationX logs".
+Examples of shortcuts could be something like "Add a user" or "Show application X logs".

 Shortcuts are described inside a `shortcuts.json` file which must be inside the `ui` path:
 - core: `/var/lib/nethserver/cluster/ui/shortcuts.json`